 According to the settlement agreement, an overdraft fee is any fee or charge paid in relation to an account overdraft, such as an overdraft fee, insufficient funds fee, NSF fee or extended overdraft fee.

-After several years of litigation, SunTrust Bank, now operating as Truist Bank, agreed to pay $240 million to resolve a class action lawsuit alleging certain overdraft fees violated Georgia’s usury laws and constituted conversion and money had and received.
+After several years of litigation, SunTrust Bank, now operating as Truist Bank, agreed to pay $240 million to settle a class action lawsuit alleging certain overdraft fees violated Georgia’s usury laws and constituted conversion and money had and received.
+The plaintiffs originally filed the class action in July 2010.
+The court certified it in October 2017 and granted preliminary approval on Jan.
+23, 2026.
+The court granted final approval of the settlement on May 26, 2026.

 Who can file a claim for an overdraft fee payout?